-- 3) Ensure that all graphic elements are Fit into View 1 and turn off contour levels. - 4) From the Drainage Tools dialog, select the Downstream Trace tool as shown.
+8) From the Drainage Tools dialog, select the Downstream Trace tool as shown.
 The Downstream Trace Tool delineates the flow path downstream from any given point in the TIN.

 Set the Display Only toggle to ON and the Minimum Low Point Depth to 1.